wormhole-foundation/wormhole/staging/algorand/README.md

-# Pricecaster Service
+# Pricecaster Service V2

 ## Introduction

 This service consumes prices from "price fetchers" and feeds blockchain publishers.
-There are two basic flows implemented:

-* A basic Algorand publisher class with a TEAL program for messages containing signed price data.
-The program code validates signature and message validity, and if successful, subsequently stores the price information in the global application information for other contracts to retrieve.
-For the description of the data format used, see below.

-* A Wormhole client that uses the JS SDK to get VAAs from Pyth network and feed the payload and cryptographic verification data to a transaction group for validation.
+The current implementation is a Wormhole client that uses the JS SDK to get VAAs from Pyth network and feed the payload and cryptographic verification data to a transaction group for validation.
 Subsequently, the data is optionally processed and stored, either price or metrics.
 For details regarding Wormhole VAAs see design documents:

   https://github.com/certusone/wormhole/tree/dev.v2/design

-All gathered price information is stored in a buffer by the Fetcher component -with a maximum size determined by settings-.
-The price to get from that buffer is selected by the **IStrategy** class implementation; the default implementation being to get the most recent price and clear the buffer for new items to arrive.

-Alternative strategies for different purposes, such as getting averages and forecasting, can be implemented easily.

 ## System Overview

 **The objective is to receive signed messages -named as Verifiable Attestments (VAAs) in Wormhole jargon- from our relayer backend (Pricecaster) , verify them against a fixed (and upgradeable) set of "guardian public keys" and process them, publishing on-chain price information or doing governance chores depending on the VAA payload.**